vantage6/v6-summary-py/docs/v6-summary-py/privacy.rst

   allowed list, all other columns are automatically disallowed.

 - **Setting allowed statistics**: Some node administrators may not be comfortable with sharing certain statistics.
-They can turn off the sharing of certain statistics by adding the following to the node configuration file:
+By default, all statistics are allowed.
+Node administrators can turn off the sharing of certain statistics by adding the following to the node configuration file:

   .. code:: yaml